The pensioner denied winter fuel payment because she’s just £3 over threshold

 Speaking about the cuts to the winter fuel payment, Ms Perry added: “I just think this is completely wrong.
 They could use council tax bands to assess who needs it most.
 I receive a little bit of housing benefit to help with my rent – why can’t pensioners who have to resort to housing benefit receive heating allowance?
 It’s obvious that we’re not wealthy people.

 Ms Perry receives £395 a month in housing benefit to help with her rent, which is £625.
-Housing benefit does not count as income when calculating if a person should receive Pension Credit.
+Housing benefit does not count as income when calculating whether a person should receive pension credit.

-She had some savings but says these have been eaten up recently by the cost of dentistry she had to have done and by the cost of moving into a new home.
+She had some savings, but says these have been eaten up recently by the cost of dentistry she had to have done, as well as the cost of moving into a new home.

-Ms Perry, who had considered voting Labour in the last election but who backed the LibDems at the last minute, said that the fuel payment cuts have made her glad of her choice.
+Ms Perry, who considered voting Labour at the last election but backed the Liberal Democrats at the last minute, said the fuel payment cuts have made her glad of her choice.

 A recent report by the People’s Health Trust, which surveyed more than 30 charities, said that older people are worried “how to survive during the winter without the monetary help they received before”.

-One charity that supports pensioners said: “The main worry is not being able to heat their homes enough to keep warm”, another said: “energy bills from 1 October 2024 are going higher.
-Electric is going up, gas is going up, council rates are going up, what are we supposed to do for warmth?”
+One charity that supports pensioners said: “The main worry is not being able to heat their homes enough to keep warm.”
+Another said: “Energy bills from 1 October 2024 are going [to be] higher.
+Electric is going up, gas is going up, council [tax] rates are going up.
+What are we supposed to do for warmth?”

-The decision to cut the winter fuel payment for most pensioners has faced criticism from within the Labour party, and union Unite used the September party conference to call on the government to reverse the decision.
+The decision to cut the winter fuel payment for most pensioners has been criticised within the Labour Party, and the trade union Unite used the September party conference to call on the government to reverse the decision.

-When Sir Keir Starmer put the decision to a vote, one Labour MP, Jon Trickett, voted against it and 53 abstained.
-MPs have reportedly been lobbying Rachel Reeves and Sir Keir in private, making the case for more help for pensioners just above the Pension Credit level.
+When Sir Keir Starmer put the decision to a vote, one Labour MP, Jon Trickett, voted against it, while 53 others abstained.
+MPs have reportedly been lobbying Ms Reeves and Sir Keir in private, making the case for more help for pensioners whose income is just above the pension credit threshold.

 Join our commenting forum